Daremonic/payswitch-docs/features/payment-flows-and-management/pg-agnostic-recurring-payments.md

 #### 2. How do I configure a routing rule so that all CITs are routed through one connector and all MITs through another?

-The [Hyperswitch dashboard](https://app.payswitcher.com/dashboard/routing/rule) provides UI to configure routing rules for PG Agnostic Recurring Payments.
+The [PaySwitcher dashboard](https://app.payswitcher.com/dashboard/routing/rule) provides UI to configure routing rules for PG Agnostic Recurring Payments.
 You can choose the profile for which you wish to configure the rule in the Smart Routing Configuration.

 Then, you can configure the rule as shown below using the metadata field in the Rule-Based Configuration.